 Q: What counts as a “clean job” according to this report?

-A: Employment in solar energy, wind energy, energy efficiency, combined heat and power, bioenergy, non-woody biomass, low-impact hydro power, geothermal, clean vehicle technologies, clean energy storage, smart grid, micro grid, grid modernization, and advanced biofuels.
-Other industries commonly associated with clean energy — such as corn ethanol, woody biomass, large hydropower, and nuclear — are not included in these jobs numbers.
+A: Employment in solar energy, wind energy, energy efficiency, combined heat and power, bioenergy, non-woody biomass, low-impact hydro power, geothermal, electric vehicles, hybrid electric vehicles, plug-in hybrid vehicles, hydrogen and fuel-cell vehicles, clean energy storage, smart grid, micro grid, grid modernization, and advanced biofuels.
+Other energy industries commonly associated with clean energy — such as corn ethanol, woody biomass, traditional hydropower, and nuclear — are not included in these jobs numbers.

-These include jobs involved in construction, manufacturing, wholesale trade, transmission and distribution, and professional services.
+Clean energy jobs include those involved in construction, manufacturing, wholesale trade, transmission and distribution, agriculture, and professional services.
 Jobs in retail trade, repair services, water or waste management, and indirect employment or induced employment are not included.

 Q: Can I get the clean job numbers for my state?